Idris-Elmaliki/Idris-Elmaliki/README.md

 - 👋 Hi, I’m @Idris-Elmaliki
-- ❤️ I’m interested in full-stack app development.
+- ❤️ I’m interested in front-ended app development, and game-dev.
-- 🧠 I’m currently learning kotlin and the Jetpack Compose API for Frontend, as well as C++ and Java for backend.
+- 🧠 I’m currently learning kotlin and the Jetpack Compose framework for Frontend App dev, as well as OpenGL for C++ game dev.
 - 👨‍💻 I’m looking to create projects and collaborate alongside others to allow me to think better as a programmer.
 - 📧 How to reach me: Idris.Elmaliki06@gmail.com